dotnet/AspNetCore.Docs/aspnetcore/fundamentals/error-handling.md

 By default, an ASP.NET Core app doesn't provide a status code page for HTTP status codes, such as *404 - Not Found*.
 The app returns a status code and an empty response body.
 To provide status code pages, use Status Code Pages middleware.

-The middleware is made available by the [Microsoft.AspNetCore.Diagnostics](https://www.nuget.org/packages/Microsoft.AspNetCore.Diagnostics/) package, which is in the [Microsoft.AspNetCore.App metapackage](xref:fundamentals/metapackage-app).
+The middleware is made available by the [Microsoft.AspNetCore.Diagnostics](https://www.nuget.org/packages/Microsoft.AspNetCore.Diagnostics/) package.

 To enable default text-only handlers for common error status codes, call <xref:Microsoft.AspNetCore.Builder.StatusCodePagesExtensions.UseStatusCodePages%2A> in the `Startup.Configure` method: